How to Split Rent Fairly as a Couple

 Income, lifestyle, and living arrangements change over time.
 Reassessing every few months keeps the system fair and avoids tension.

-If you're managing more than just rent, here’s how couples handle how to split expenses in a relationship.
+If you're managing more than just rent, here’s how couples handle how to split bills.

 What Is the Fairest Way to Split Rent?